Peter Navarro: Coronavirus pandemic

-In August 2020, administration officials terminated a contract that Navarro had directly negotiated for the purchase of 42,900 ventilators for use in the pandemic.
+In August 2020, administration officials terminated a contract to purchase 42,900 ventilators for use in the pandemic that Navarro had directly negotiated for.
 A US Department of Health and Human Services (HHS) spokesperson said the cancellation was "subject to internal HHS investigation and legal review", as an oversight subcommittee of the US House of Representatives concluded that the government had overpaid for the ventilators by US$500 million.

-The Washington Post reported in March 2021 that congressional investigators were examining whether Navarro had directed over $1 billion in federal funds for medical supplies to companies of his selection, after his recommendations had been rejected by President Trump.
+The Washington Post reported in March 2021 that congressional investigators were examining whether Navarro had directed over $1 billion in federal funds for medical supplies to companies of his selection, after President Trump had rejected his recommendations.

 Attempts to overturn the 2020 election

-After Joe Biden won the 2020 election, President Donald Trump refused to concede, and Navarro worked actively on plans to overturn the legal results of the 2020 election.
-Navarro and Steve Bannon coordinated this effort, called "The Green Bay Sweep", with more than 100 Republican state legislators.
+In October 2020, two weeks before the presidential elections, Navarro's office in the White House had begun preparing allegations of election fraud.
 In December 2020, Navarro published a report alleging widespread election fraud.
-(In March 2022, The Guardian reported the original version of the allegations in Navarro's report had in fact been prepared by individuals in Navarro's own White House office beginning two weeks before the 2020 Presidential elections.)
-The report repeated widely discredited conspiracy theories regarding claims of election fraud and listed various allegations that had been dismissed by the courts.
-Alleged election fraud in the 2020 Presidential had been widely debunked by Trump's election security task force.
-In the report, Navarro wrote that large initial leads by Trump in battleground states, which turned to leads for Biden as vote counting progressed, suggested impropriety.
-Navarro was actually describing the well-known phenomenon of the "blue shift", caused by the fact that mail-in votes in many states cannot be counted on Election Day itself; those votes tend to lean Democratic, so that an Election Night lead by a Republican candidate can turn into a Democratic lead as the later counts come in.
-In the report, Navarro cited many biased and unreliable sources of information, such as One America News Network, Newsmax, Steve Bannon's podcast "War Room: Pandemic", Just the News, and the National Pulse, because they provided what he termed "alternative coverage".
-In 2021 Navarro published a book, In Trump Time, in which he describes how he worked with Bannon and others on plans to delay or overturn Congress's formal count of the election results, in part by having Pence reject some Biden elector slates.
+The report repeated discredited conspiracy theories claiming election fraud, including allegations that had been dismissed by the courts and Trump's own election security task force.
+In the report, Navarro wrote that large initial leads by Trump in battleground states, which turned to leads for Biden as vote counting progressed suggested impropriety, Navarro was actually describing the well-known phenomenon of the "blue shift", caused by the fact that mail-in votes in many states cannot be counted on Election Day itself; those votes tend to lean Democratic, so that an Election Night lead by a Republican candidate can turn into a Democratic lead as the later counts come in.
+In the report, Navarro cited many biased and unreliable sources of information, such as One America News Network, Newsmax, Steve Bannon's podcast War Room: Pandemic, John Solomon's Just the News, and Raheem Kassam's The National Pulse, because they provided what he termed "alternative coverage".